 Can you mix trazodone and alcohol?

 No. Drinking alcohol while taking trazodone can be dangerous.
-Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and death.
-The combination can also cause extreme drowsiness, which can lead to accidents and falls.
+Trazodone may amplify some of the effects of alcohol, leading to dangerous levels of intoxication and even overdose and death.
+The combination can also cause extreme drowsiness, leading to accidents and falls.

 Can you overdose on trazodone and alcohol?